md-tasnimul-hassan/buet-fee-public/README.md

 # BUET Dining Fee Notifier

-My dorm in BUET post due fee notices in physical notice boards that i had little patience to check every few days.
+My hall in BUET post due fee notices in physical notice boards that i had little patience to check every few days.
 So one weekend's night, I built a bot that checks everyone's balance daily and emails them automatically if anything is due.
 It has been running in production since February, 2026.

 ## How it works